-Join JCRC Director of Israel Engagement Eli Cohn-Postell for a conversation with Admiral Ami Ayalon on his book FRIENDLY FIRE: How Israel Became Its Own Worst Enemy, and the Hope for Its Future.
+We were joined for a conversation with Admiral Ami Ayalon on his book FRIENDLY FIRE: How Israel Became Its Own Worst Enemy, and the Hope for Its Future.
 Admiral Ayalon is a former Flotilla 13 (Israel's navy SEALs) commando, commander of the navy, director of the Shin Bet security agency, cabinet minister, Knesset member and a recipient of the Medal of Valor, Israel's highest military decoration.
 With Sari Nusseibeh, he established the People's Voice peace initiative.
 He is a member of Commanders for Israel's Security, chairman of the Executive Committee of the Haifa Research Center for Maritime & Strategy and chairman of AKIM Israel (the National Association for children and adults with Intellectual Disabilities).
 He organized and was featured in the Academy Award-nominated documentary, The Gatekeepers.

 Taking White Supremacy to Court: The Charlottesville Case

 JCRC sponsored a program with Integrity First for America (IFA), a new organization that is literally taking white supremacy to court, by bringing a lawsuit against the masterminds of the violence in Charlottesville.
 Read more about the event in this blog post from Deputy Director Nahma Nadich.
 The event featured IFA Executive Director Amy Spitalnick and attorney Michael Bloch for a conversation with Pastor Jeremy Battle on this landmark case and the fight against white supremacy and violent extremism.
 Co-Sponsors: Facing History, ADL New England, AJC New England, JALSA, Keshet and Western Avenue Baptist Church.

-Wednesday, September 30 - Panel Discussion on the Case for Ranked Choice Voting
+The Case for Ranked Choice Voting

 A panel discussion on the case for Rank Choice Voting featuring leaders of the Yes on 2 campaign Evan Falchuk, Former candidate for Massachusetts Governor and Board Chair of the Yes On 2 campaign, and Tanisha M. Sullivan, Esq., President of the NAACP Boston Branch and Honorary Yes on 2 Campaign Co-Chair.
 Read more about the event in this blog post from Executive Director Jeremy Burton.